msleal/asciivmssdashboard/README.md

 # ASCii VMSS Dashboard v2.0
 Dashboard to show and configure Azure VM Scale Set status, properties...
+Version 2.0 New Features:
+ 1. New Azure regions (GA), now the dashboard shows 46 Azure Regions!
+ 2. UniCurses included in the tool and a pip package for easy of installation (just execute: pip install asciivmssdashboard).
+ 3. PDCurses library included as well (32bits and 64bits versions) for Windows machines (ps.: 64bits version needs a fix as it compiled OK but is crashing in runtime).
+ 4. Linux and Windows, Python 2 and 3 as well as 32bits and 64bits packages ready to install!
+Just a note above for the Windows 64bits version of PDCurses.

 ![Image of ASCii VMSS Dashboard](https://raw.githubusercontent.com/msleal/msleal.github.com/master/screencast-win_animation.gif)

 Simple and easy to start VMs...